 There’s no way such company or business organisation can honestly intend and/or claim to want to create value in (to) other (foreign) societies – in form of foreign investment – in Africa or anywhere else.
 It’s simply intent on extracting value – whatever value there’s to extract in foreign economies (markets) – and as fast and quick as possible, at the least possible costs, and exit (run out) as fast and quick as possible.

-The language and talk of “creating value” is simply a snake oil salesman’s tactics.
+The language and talk of “creating value” is simply a snake oil salesman’s tactic.
 It’s a gimmick only the gullible and ignorant or the wilfully corrupt, especially as is widely the case across many African countries, will fall for and accept.

-The value and greatness of any company and/or organisation must therefore be substantially measured by and reflected [correlated with] in two fundamental aspects: a) the welfare and quality of life of its entire workforce (personnel); not merely and only its so-called “senior” management [executives] and how well spoken and articulate they are, at articulating the values and culture and greatness of the company and/or organisation without regard for [the plight of] those who are the real creators of its value, who make it great by [with] their hard work, who do the hard grind under such extreme working circumstances and low pay; (b) what value it has created within society – the environment in which it operates – and how it has positively contributed to the preservation [protection] of the environment and how it treats its workers and their welfare.
+The value and greatness of any company and/or organisation must therefore be substantially measured by and reflected [correlated with] in two fundamental aspects: a) the welfare and quality of life of its entire workforce (personnel); not merely and only its so-called “senior” management [executives] and how well spoken and articulate they are, at articulating the values and culture and greatness of the company and/or organisation without regard for [the plight of] those who are the real creators of its value, who make it great by [with] their hard work, who do the hard grind under such extreme working circumstances and low pay; (b) what value it has created within the society – the environment in which it operates – and how it has positively contributed to the preservation [protection] of the environment, and how it treats its workers and their welfare.

-These should be part of the key components (elements) of any “investment” proposals made by potential foreign “investors” in Africa and they should constitute (comprise) the core criteria upon which African authorities judge and hence accept and allow foreign “investors” into African countries.
+These should be part of the key components (elements) of any “investment” proposals made by potential foreign “investors” in Africa and they should constitute the core criteria upon which African authorities judge and hence accept and allow foreign “investors” into African countries.
 Short of that, they should effectively not be accepted and allowed entry into African countries and given access to national resources.

 We must not shy away from asking what makes any company or organisation that purports itself as “great”, great?
 What makes it great?